The advantages and disadvantages of credit cards

 You have two options when it comes to paying your credit card each month:

-1. repay the balance in full every month – that way you can avoid being charged interest
+• Repay the balance in full every month; that way, you can avoid being charged interest.

-2. repay the balance in monthly instalments - spreading the cost to make it more manageable
+• Repay the balance in monthly instalments, spreading the cost to make it more manageable.

-Tip: Ideally, clear the full outstanding balance each month to avoid any interest.
-If this isn’t possible, you should at least pay the minimum amount to avoid late fees (though interest will still apply).
+Ideally, you should clear the full outstanding balance each month to avoid any interest.
+If this isn’t possible, you should at least pay the minimum amount to avoid negative markers on your credit report and any late fees (though interest will still apply).

 3. Useful in an emergency

-Some people like to have a credit card for peace of mind, in case of an emergency.
-For example, if their car breaks down or their central heating packs up, they can pay for the repairs they need immediately with their credit card.
+It can be helpful to have a credit card for peace of mind, in case of an emergency.
+Whether your car has broken down or the central heating packs up, you can pay for the repairs you need immediately with your credit card.

-Again, it’s important you’re able to meet your repayments in these scenarios, and ideally you should pay the balance off in full to avoid the added cost of interest.
+Again, it’s important that you’re able to meet your repayments in these scenarios.
+If possible, you should pay the balance off in full to avoid the added cost of interest.

-When you use your credit card you have the added protection of Section 75 of the Consumer Credit Act.
-This could entitle you to a refund through your credit card provider if you buy something that is:
+When you use your credit card, you’re protected under Section 75 of the Consumer Credit Act.
+This could entitle you to a refund through your credit card provider if you buy something worth £100 to £30,000 that is:

-• arrives faulty, broken or not as it was advertised
+• Faulty, broken, or not as it was advertised

-Section 75 was created to ensure that people do not have to pay for an item or service that they haven’t been able to use due to circumstances out of their control.
+Section 75 protects your money when you pay for an item or service that you haven’t been able to use due to circumstances out of your control.
+This protection is exclusive to credit cards and isn’t available if you pay with a debit card or cash.

-5. It can help to improve your credit score
+5. It can help improve your credit score

-Providing you use your credit card responsibly you can build up a healthy credit history.
-This will boost your credit score and your attractiveness to lenders.
-It will show lenders that you are a reliable borrower who can be trusted to pay their bills on time.
+Using your credit card responsibly will boost your credit score and your attractiveness to lenders.
+By paying on time and staying within your credit limit, you can show that you are a reliable borrower who can be trusted to pay your bills on time.
+This could better your chances of being approved for a better rate next time you apply for credit.

 What are the disadvantages of using a credit card?

-A credit card is convenient and flexible, but interest will be applied to your balance (unless you clear it in full each month or you are in a 0% introductory period).
-Credit card interest rates vary depending on the card, the lender and your own eligibility as a borrower.
+Interest will be applied to your balance (unless you clear it in full each month or you're in a 0% introductory period).
+Credit card interest rates vary depending on the card, the lender, and your own eligibility.
+Some cards also have variable rates, which means the interest rates can go up and down.

 2. It’s borrowed money

-When you buy something using your credit card, you become indebted to your lender for that sum (plus interest).
+When you buy something using your credit card, you owe your lender for that sum (with interest if you do not pay your balance in full).
 Try to clear the balance as soon as you can, and never spend more than you can afford to repay.

 3. Introductory rates can change

-Before applying for an introductory offer, check how long the deal lasts for.
-You might take out a card with a 0% interest rate, only to find you’re stung six months later when the offer ends and the interest goes up.
+Before applying for an introductory offer, check how long the deal lasts.
+You might take out a card with a 0% interest rate, only to find that the offer ends in a couple of months and the interest goes up.

 Always aim to clear your balance within the introductory period to keep the cost of borrowing low.